Vidovdan Heroes Chapel: History

-The chapel was built by the Serbian Orthodox Church Municipality of Sarajevo, headed by Metropolitan Petar of Dabar-Bosnia.
+The chapel was built by the Serbian Orthodox Church Municipality of Sarajevo, headed by Metropolitan Petar of Dabar and Bosnia.
 The consecration of the chapel was carried out by Metropolitan Petar with the participation of twelve priests, two deacons and the entire Sarajevo Seminary.
 The chapel was designed by architect Aleksandar Deroko in the Serbo-Byzantine style.
 The chapel also preserves the memory of the centuries-old Orthodox cemetery that once stood on the site of the current building of the Parliamentary Assembly of Bosnia and Herzegovina and the Greece–Bosnia and Herzegovina Friendship Building.
 When that building was built, the ancient cemetery was cleared and a special committee examined all the old slabs and tombstones that had been ruined over time.
 The chapel was built of that old stone, so that the ancient inscriptions, mostly written in Church Slavonic, remained visible on the facades.
 On the plaque built into the chapel, which bears the inscription Vidovdanski heroji (Vidovdan Heroes) with the names of the interred, there are also the verses of Petar II Petrović-Njegoš which are symbolic of the ideological and libertarian orientation of the entire mythos of the Serbian national being: Blago tome ko dovijek živi, imao se rašta i roditi (Blessed is he who lives forever, having been born for a reason).
 The endowment founder of the chapel was Steva Prnjatović.

 Archimandrite Venijamin Nikolinović (1813–1916) is also buried in the chapel's crypt.
 Staka Skenderova, Paulina Irby, and Gligorije Jeftanović are also buried in the cemetery near the chapel.

 The Serbian Orthodox Church Municipality of Sarajevo managed the cemetery until 2002, when the management was transferred to the Pokop Public Cemetery Company, which was reactivated after a break since 1965.
 The process of returning the chapel to the ownership of the Serbian Orthodox Church was initiated in 2017 and the Serbian Orthodox Church Municipality of Sarajevo has been the owner of the entire cemetery since.

 The chapel was damaged in a vandalism attack in 1996.
 The renovation work on the chapel (renovation of the roof and staircase) began before the centenary of the Sarajevo assassination in 2014 and was successfully completed in June 2019.
-On 12 October 2019, the renewed chapel was consecrated by Metropolitan Hrizostom of Dabar-Bosnia and dedicated to Saint Cyriacus the Anchorite.
+In 2019, the renewed chapel was consecrated by Metropolitan Hrizostom of Dabar and Bosnia and dedicated to Saint Cyriacus the Anchorite.